StatsThoughts/MT5763_project_2/README.md

 ![fig 1](https://github.com/StatsThoughts/MT5763_project_2/blob/master/Plots/SAS%20Time%20Plots.png)

-## Documentation for example analysis in R
+## Example Analysies
-The purpose of the part is using an examaple data set to run our bootstrap function and using the result to illustrate how it works.
+The purpose of the part is to use an example data set to run our bootstrap function and illustrate how the bootstrap function works.

-The code used for the analysis below is found [here](https://github.com/StatsThoughts/MT5763_project_2/blob/master/code/Example%20analysis.R).

-### Example data set
 We are using the data set provided by base R called "trees" in both R and SAS example analysis.
 The data is about the girth, height and volume for Black Cherry Trees.
-There are three columns in the data: "Girth", "Height" and "Volume".
+There are three columns in the data: "Girth", "Height" and "Volume".The data can be found in the repo [here](https://github.com/StatsThoughts/MT5763_project_2/blob/master/data/trees.csv)

+### R Analysis
 For our analysis, we modeled the Height based on a linear model with covariates Girth and Volumne.
-The data can be found in the repo [here](https://github.com/StatsThoughts/MT5763_project_2/blob/master/data/trees.csv)

-### Analysis
+The code used for the analysis below is found [here](https://github.com/StatsThoughts/MT5763_project_2/blob/master/code/Example%20analysis.R).

 Firstly, we plotted the data and obtained the result shown below.

 ![fig 1](https://github.com/StatsThoughts/MT5763_project_2/blob/master/Plots/trees_plot.png)

 Then, using the dataset, we conducted a bootstrap with 1000 resamples on the model defined above.
 The output from the function was a dataframe containing all the coefficient estimates from each bootstrap resample.
 The histograms give us a visual representation of the shape of the distribution for the coefficents.